What we do to look after your rights.

-Every issue has two sides. fotolibra started as a Rights Managed agency to commercialise the IPR (Intellectual Property Right) in its Members' images.
-As a Member you assert your copyright in the images you upload to fotolibra by agreeing to our Terms & Conditions when you register with us.
+Every issue has two sides. fotolibra started as a Rights Managed agency to commercialise the IPR (Intellectual Property Right) in its Contributors' images.
+As a Contributor you assert your copyright in the images you upload to fotolibra by agreeing to our Terms & Conditions when you register with us.

 However some see copyright as a potential handicap.
 This can arise when the owner of an image was not the creator of the image.
 If you took the photograph, you are generally the copyright holder.
 But if for example you were specifically commissioned by a company to take a picture, the copyright may rest with that company.
 When you scan and upload family albums that you have inherited, the copyright probably rests with you as the immediate family, heirs and successors.
 Not until a picture sells for noticeable amounts of money and gets widespread use are lawyers for the opposition likely to become interested.